Family Planning Counseling Corners Expand in Jharkhand, India, to Help Clients Choose a Method

 TCIHC Helps Urban Primary Health Centers Become Adolescent-Friendly in Allahabad, India

-Medical-Officer-In-Charge (MOIC)
+Medical-Officer-In-Charge

-.
+The Daraganj urban primary health care center (UPHC) in Prayagraj city (Allahabad, Uttar Pradesh) is alive with the sound of excited chatter, laughter and happy noises.
 That’s because it is Adolescent Health Day (AHD) at the facility – a day where unmarried adolescent boys and girls ages 15-19 years can seek a variety of health services and engage with facility staff.

 However, RKSK guidelines emphasize that AHDs can only be conducted in facilities classified as adolescent-friendly health centers (AFHCs), a classification that was limited to just secondary and tertiary care facilities such as district women hospitals and medical colleges.
-Limiting services to the higher level of care facilities restricted linkages between primary and speciality care services, especially for vulnerable populations, like unmarried boys and girls and the urban poor.
+Limiting services to the higher level of care facilities restricted linkages between primary and specialty care services, especially for vulnerable populations, like unmarried boys and girls and the urban poor.

 a Government of India (GOI) program launched by the Ministry of